Create a timezone picker for your end users

 What’s next

 This workaround gives end users a self-service toggle to switch timezones without requiring a new session.
-A native event-based mechanism to update the user timezone without regenerating a session has been noted as a product request.
+A native event-based mechanism to update the user timezone without regenerating a session has been noted as a product request (eta early May 2026).